 RGU has won their local leage for the last three years, then won the Regional league twice, resulting in attending the National Championships and producing a National Champion, National Jumping Champion and the team taking second place nationally.
 They have also been awarded RGU "Team of the Year" award at the annual sports awards ball.

 We are very proud to be able to support The Riding for the Disabled Association (Aberdeen branch).
-The RDA moved to our premises in 2007, as we could offer them the indoor school and the use of several very special horses and ponies, who spend their Tuesdays, Wednesdays and Fridays ensuring that Disabled riders are able to get riding, training and access to the outdoors (by riding round the farm).
+The RDA moved to our premises in 2007, as we could offer them the indoor school and the use of several very special horses and ponies, who spend their Tuesdays and Wednesdays ensuring that Disabled riders are able to get riding, training and access to the outdoors (by riding round the farm).
 Many members are surprised to learn that horses and ponies who do all standards of lesson (including advanced and fast work) can be suitable for slower work with the RDA - however the horse and ponies personalities are paramount to their suitability, and our very special RDA horses and ponies are:

 We give the use of the indoor school free of charge for the RDA, and charge a heavily subsidised rate for the use of the horses.
 We decided when the RDA joined us that we wanted to help them ensure that as many different riders as possible could get access to riding and we felt the best way to do this was to support the charity by heavily reducing the horse hire rates.
 RDA do various sessions at Oldfold on a Tuesday (all day) a Wednesday (evening) and a Friday (morning).
 They rely on volunteers, as each horse/pony needs a leader and two sidewalkers - meaning quite a lot of volunteers!
 If you would like to offer to volunteer for the RDA, give us a call in reception or contact us by email and we can pass on the groups contact numbers who can advise you on when they would like help.
 You don't need to be a horse expert - we groom and tack up all the horses for the RDA, you just need to be physically fit and happy to help.